 Views of the wider public on the detailed notices/orders relating to the scheme - we will understand this by advertising the notices/orders following this report.
-Copies of the orders are printed and placed on site alongside being published in a local newspaper and on the North Tyneside Council website.
-Each notice gives detail on how the public can request information in other languages and formats.
+Copies of the notices are printed and placed on site alongside being published in a local newspaper and on the North Tyneside Council website.